-On December 31, 2006 the Company closed an acquisition for substantially all of the assets and certain liabilities of Mobilestream Oil,

-Inc. (the "Mobilestream Acquisition") pursuant to a plan and agreement of reorganization dated November 28, 2006 (the "Mobilestream Agreement") with

-Mobilestream Oil, Inc. ("Mobilestream").
-Under the Mobilestream Agreement, on January 3, 2007 the Company issued to the Mobilestream Oil Liquidating Trust for the benefit of the stockholders of Mobilestream the following: (i) 11,145,255 shares of the Company's Common Stock (the "Mobilestream Acquisition Common Stock") for all of the shares of Mobilestream common stock at the exchange rate of one share of the Company's Common Stock for each 7.143 shares of Mobilestream common stock; and (ii) 27,205,867 Common Stock purchase warrants having an exercise price of \$4.75 per share and an expiration date of December 31, 2007 (the "Mobilestream Warrants") on the basis of one Mobilestream Warrant for each three shares of Mobilestream common stock or Mobilestream 2006 Series Convertible Preferred Stock.
-Although intended for the Mobilestream Liquidating Trust and for eventual distribution to Frank G. Pringle, the Company issued directly to Frank G. Pringle 35,236,188 shares of the Company's 2006 Series Convertible Preferred Stock (the "2006 Mobilestream Acquisition Preferred Stock") in exchange for 503,374,112 shares of Mobilestream 2006 Series Convertible Preferred Stock at the exchange rate of one share of the Company's 2006 Mobilestream Acquisition Preferred Stock for each 7.143 shares of Mobilestream 2006 Series Convertible Preferred Stock.
+On December 31, 2006 the Company closed an acquisition for substantially all of the assets and certain liabilities of Mobilestream Oil, Inc. (the "Mobilestream Acquisition") pursuant to a plan and agreement of reorganization dated November 28, 2006 (the "Mobilestream Agreement") with Mobilestream Oil, Inc. ("Mobilestream").
+Under the Mobilestream Agreement, on January 3, 2007 the Company issued to Mobilestream the following: (i) 11,145,255 shares of the Company's Common Stock (the "Mobilestream Acquisition Common Stock"); and (ii) 27,205,867 Common Stock purchase warrants having an exercise price of \$4.75 per share and an expiration date of December 31, 2007 (the "Mobilestream Warrants") on the basis of one Mobilestream Warrant for each three shares of Mobilestream common stock or Mobilestream 2006 Series Convertible Preferred Stock.
+Although intended for the Mobilestream Liquidating Trust and for eventual distribution to Frank G. Pringle, the Company issued directly in a private placement to Frank G. Pringle 35,236,188 shares of the Company's 2006 Series Convertible Preferred Stock (the "2006 Mobilestream Acquisition Preferred Stock").
 In addition, the Company acquired 37,500,000 shares of its own Common Stock from Mobilestream as one of the assets in the Mobilestream Acquisition.

-On March 8, 2007 the Company issued 186,822 shares of its Common Stock to 25 non-US persons under a Regulation S offering for \$201,342\$ actually received in 2006.
+On March 8, 2007 the Company issued 186,822 shares of its Common Stock to 25 non-US persons under a Regulation S offering for \$201,342 actually received in 2006.